Getting Started with Dashboards

 See Widgets for more information and examples of setting up these graphs.

 Move graphs around so they create a flow for the work you do or conversations you have around the dashboard.
 Drag and drop widgets to place them.
 On screenboards, use Free Text widgets to organize sections under headings.
 On timeboards, add a Group widget that can contain multiple widgets, and can collapse out of the way when you’re viewing the dashboard.

 There are two ways to create links from a dashboard to any target URL:

-Click Generate Public URL in a dashboard’s Settings (gear) menu to create a URL you can share with big screens or people who don’t necessarily have a Datadog account.
+Click Configure Public URL in a dashboard’s export menu to create a URL you can share with big screens or people who don’t necessarily have a Datadog account.
 For more information, see Sharing Dashboards.

 Integrate with your team communications by using the Slack integration to import dashboards and other Datadog features, such as monitors and incidents, into a Slack channel.